Last Updated on 7 May 2024 by Cycloscope

 The compact and lightweight magnetic charging case holds 34 hours of charge, which added to the 6h life of the Boltune earbuds reaches an impressive 40h playtime.
 Type-C USB 3.
 1 connector transfer speed is up to 10 Gbps and charges fully in 90 minutes.

-The Boltune True Wireless is IPX7 waterproof, can be used under the shower, and even rinsed with water, no problem.
+The Boltune True Wireless is IPX7 waterproof, can be used under the shower, and even be rinsed with water, with no problem.

 Once you get these to fit snugly in your ear they stay in pretty well.
 You can do a fair bit of jumping around and shaking your head before they start to come loose.
 These are great for mountain biking.